College Orientation: A Parent's Perspective

 Both Julie and Lori unequivocally found it not only helpful but educational to attend their children's Orientation.
 The chance to be at the place that their children would call home for the next four years, and to look at it with a different set of eyes (as a resident as opposed to an applicant), was helpful and comforting.
 They each had some key takeaways and tips that are listed below in their own words.

-If you're a parent planning to attend your child's College Orientation this summer, review this list of lessons learned by Julie and Lori before you go:
+If you're a parent planning to attend your child's College Orientation this summer, review this list of tips before you go:

-- Your Child's Rights/FERPA: Understanding FERPA (Family Educational Rights and Privacy Act) is a part of the college parent experience.
+Understanding FERPA (Family Educational Rights and Privacy Act) is a part of the college parent experience.
 There are many things related to your child's education that you will not have access to, unless your child allows it.
 That can be a tough concept for parents to understand, especially since parents are generally the ones paying the bill.
 Finding out how your child's college interprets FERPA is important.
-To learn more about FERPA, click here.
+You can learn more about FERPA here.